Have you thought about subscribing? It's free. seths.blog/subscribe

 Obliterate the spices in the blender until it’s practically a powder.
 Pour into a small bowl.

-Separately, dice 3 cloves of garlic and a two inch long hunk of ginger into tiny bits.
+Using the same blender bowl, add 3 cloves of garlic and a two inch long hunk of ginger along with a cup of water.
+Blend again.
 Move to another small bowl. (here’s one optional ingredient that you can only get at an Indian grocery: fresh ‘curry‘ leaves.
 If you can get them, tear five of them to little bits and add to the ginger/garlic bowl.
 I don’t think the dried ones are worth it).

 Step 3: Put the Instant Pot on “Saute”.
 Put 2 TB coconut oil or even better, Nutiva coconut oil with vegan butter flavor so it’s like ghee.
 If you’re not a vegan, you can use 2 TB ghee instead.
 Wait until it melts.